urbit/urbit.org-reloaded/content/blog/hackathon-results.md

 John Franklin (`~dirwex-dosrev`) also secured third place for his Notes application.
 True to its name, it’s a Landscape tile that allows the user to create and search notes by keyword.
 Look at the [code](https://github.com/jfranklin9000/notes/) and the [demo video](https://www.youtube.com/watch?v=7DurNjCFOmA).

-Jon (`~ribnes-fondex`) was awarded third prize for his Quadratic Voting project.
+Jon (`~ribnes-fonbex`) was awarded third prize for his Quadratic Voting project.
 It implements for Urbit ships a [quadratic voting system](https://en.wikipedia.org/wiki/Quadratic_voting), which is sort of like ranked-choice voting but allows people to express their stronger preferences.

 Congratulations to the winners and to everyone who submitted—nice work!